Fatih0234/salary-predictor-webapp/README.md

 <p align="left">
-Hey there, you can directly go to **my_analysis.ipynb** and get to see my answer for question Q3.2 "- 3.2 Type of Travel: Business travel olan ve 18 yaş üzerindeki müşterileri filtreleyebilir misin?
-Veriyi analiz ettiğinde bu müşteri segmentinde “satisfaction” verisinin olumlu ya da olumsuz olmasına etki eden en büyük faktörler nelerdir?"
+Hey there in this <a href="https://salary-predictor-webapp-fatihkarahan.streamlit.app/" >webapp</a>, I have used the stackoverflow software engineering survey results which you can find here => https://survey.stackoverflow.co/ to build a salary predictor app where you specify the country, years of experience etc. and get the estimated salary by using DecisionTreeRegressor.
+Check out the app and give me your thoughts about it.
 </p>

-- 🌱 I’m currently learning **ML Algorithms, Data Analysis**
+- 🌱 I’m currently learning **ML Algorithms, Cloud Computing, Data Modelling, Database Management, Data Analysis**

-- 💬 Ask me about **python, data science and webscrapping**
+- 💬 Ask me about **python, data science, cloud-computing and webscrapping**

 - 📫 How to reach me **sekanti02@gmail.com**